 Kidney cancer may result in various symptoms, but kidney pain or blood in the urine are most common.
 However, many kidney cancers are found by chance on scans done for other reasons, often in the absence of any symptoms.
 On the other hand, kidney cancers can occasionally cause substantial illness, including fevers, weight loss, tiredness etc.

 Kidney cancers can usually be diagnosed with reasonable certainty from suitable scans.
-In doubtful cases, biopsies may be carried out, but this carries some risk and may also return uncertain results.
+In doubtful cases, a biopsy may be carried out, whereby a needle is placed into the abnormal area of the kidney using scans for guidance.
+However, this procedure carries some risk, in particular of bleeding, and may also return uncertain results.

 Kidney cancers are usually treated by surgical removal, either of the whole kidney (nephrectomy) or only the portion involved by the cancer.
-If the other kidney is healthy, it is generally preferable to remove the whole kidney.
+If the other kidney (the one not involved by cancer) is healthy, it is generally preferable to remove the whole kidney.
 However, for small cancers growing on the external surface of the kidney, it may be advantageous to remove only the tumour and preserve a functioning kidney.
-Kidney operations may be carried out by open surgery or laparoscopy.
+Kidney operations may be carried out by open surgery or laparoscopy (keyhole surgery).

 If the cancer has spread beyond the kidney, it is usually incurable, but there may still be important reasons to remove the kidney.
 This allows effective control of symptoms related to the kidney, such as pain or bleeding, and may lead to improved response to further treatment.
 Further treatment may include medications which are growth-regulatory, such as Sorafenib or Sunitinib.
 You will need to see an oncologist for such treatment.
 Sometimes, radiotherapy may be required, especially for cancer that has spread to bones.(top)